Romantic farm stay, regenerative agriculture and... mischievous miniature goats?

-Perched in the picturesque hills of Penguin, Lisa and Brad Palmer have brought these elements together at Hideaway Farmlet for an Off Season experience that’s equal parts romantic stay and rambunctious farm tour.
+In the hills above Penguin, Lisa and Brad Palmer have brought these elements together at Hideaway Farmlet for an Off Season experience that’s not just novelty; it’s farm life shared generously, from paddock to picnic rug.

-Watch the video to take a look at Hideway Farmlet's Off Season offer from winters past.
+Watch the video to take a look at Hideaway Farmlet's Off Season offer from last year (doof not included for 2026).

 “They’re all members of the family,” says Brad of Hideaway’s herd, an adorable mix of Australian miniatures and pygmy goats.